Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (a) accounting and audit services;

-(i) commercial canvassing in person, by telephone or by mobile device;
+(i) canvassing in person or by telephone or other means of electronic communication;

 (iii) promotional materials, including newsletters, brochures, buttons and novelty items;